 Deciding when to tell your child depends on your preferences, though experts are in favor of disclosure at some point in the child's life.
 Telling earlier may help them absorb the information more easily over time.

-FAQs from users: 'How many IVF cycles should you do before using donor eggs?', 'What is the difference between egg donation and IVF?', 'How much does IVF with egg donation cost?', 'What are a woman's chances of getting pregnant with a donor egg?', 'What are the most common symptoms after embryo transfer with donor eggs?', 'Does using frozen donor eggs impact the success of IVF?', 'Why does implantation failure occur with donor eggs?', 'Does a donor egg have my DNA?', 'How can I prepare for IVF with donor eggs?', 'Do babies from egg donation share genes with the birth mother?', 'Who will the baby look like in cases of egg donation?', 'How likely am I to get pregnant with twins from donor eggs?', 'What are the success rates of egg sharing if compared to IVF with an exclusive donor?', 'Is it possible to do IVF with both donor eggs and sperm?', 'Donor-egg IVF vs. adoption, what is the best option?', 'If I use donor eggs, will the baby be mine?', 'How successful is IVF with donor eggs?', 'How many embryos should be transferred with donor eggs?', 'Can you get pregnant with donor eggs after menopause?', 'What are the miscarriage rates with donor eggs?', 'What are the risks of egg donation for recipients?', 'What are the best success rates for donor-egg IVF abroad?', 'How can recipients cope with feelings of regret after using donor eggs?', 'If IVF does not work with my own eggs, is egg donation the only option left for me?', 'What is the relationship between epigenetics and egg donation?', 'How can I calculate my due date after donor-egg IVF?', 'Why does IVF fail with donor eggs?', 'What are the donor-egg success rates over 40?', 'Donor embryo vs. donor egg, what is better?', 'Down syndrome runs in my family, can I pass it to my offspring despite using donor eggs?', 'What is the average number of eggs retrieved from donors?', 'Is donor-egg IVF with PGD for gender selection an option?' and 'I used donor eggs, when should I tell my child?'.
+FAQs from users: 'What are the risks of egg donation?', 'How many IVF cycles should you do before using donor eggs?', 'What is the difference between egg donation and IVF?', 'How much does IVF with egg donation cost?', 'What are a woman's chances of getting pregnant with a donor egg?', 'What are the most common symptoms after embryo transfer with donor eggs?', 'Does using frozen donor eggs impact the success of IVF?', 'Why does implantation failure occur with donor eggs?', 'Does a donor egg have my DNA?', 'How can I prepare for IVF with donor eggs?', 'Do babies from egg donation share genes with the birth mother?', 'Who will the baby look like in cases of egg donation?', 'How likely am I to get pregnant with twins from donor eggs?', 'What are the success rates of egg sharing if compared to IVF with an exclusive donor?', 'Is it possible to do IVF with both donor eggs and sperm?', 'Donor-egg IVF vs. adoption, what is the best option?', 'Can you get pregnant with donor eggs after menopause?', 'What are the miscarriage rates with donor eggs?', 'If I use donor eggs, will the baby be mine?', 'How successful is IVF with donor eggs?', 'How many embryos should be transferred with donor eggs?', 'What are the chances of getting pregnant with twins using donor eggs?', 'What are the best success rates for donor-egg IVF abroad?', 'How can recipients cope with feelings of regret after using donor eggs?', 'If IVF does not work with my own eggs, is egg donation the only option left for me?', 'What is the relationship between epigenetics and egg donation?', 'How can I calculate my due date after donor-egg IVF?', 'What are the donor-egg success rates over 40?', 'Why does IVF fail with donor eggs?', 'Donor embryo vs. donor egg, what is better?', 'Down syndrome runs in my family, can I pass it to my offspring despite using donor eggs?', 'What is the average number of eggs retrieved from donors?', 'Is donor-egg IVF with PGD for gender selection an option?' and 'I used donor eggs, when should I tell my child?'.